mnmnotmail/website/volunteered.md

 TMTP is simple, preserving the soul of email, while dramatically reducing its vulnerabilities.
 It also addresses major user experience gaps in email, which were solved long ago by web-based discussion apps.

-Just how did I arrive here?
+I arrived here by trying to build something completely different.

 In 2002, after I left the Internet startup I founded in Silicon Valley, Synchron Networks, I began exploring a design for a personal-area computing environment[^ce] based on the Web user experience (hyperlinked, multi-format, interactive documents).
 Its apps and data are local to your devices, but sharable with collaborators and subscribers.
-I sourced one element from software version control, that each set of related edits to a collection of local-web documents is packaged as a revision.
+I sourced one element from software version control, that related edits to a collection of local-web documents are packaged as a revision.
 When saved, a revision is distributed via a store-and-forward Internet service to all others sharing the collection.
 I borrowed another aspect from the datacenter,